Trusted WordPress tutorials, when you need them most.

 How to Scan Your WordPress Site for Potentially Malicious Code

-Usually, malware and malicious code can go unnoticed for a long time unless you regularly scan your website.
-By scanning your site, you can ensure you stay safe and that your website is always protected.
+Often, malware and malicious code can go unnoticed for a long time unless you regularly check your site.
+Regular scans help ensure your website stays safe and protected from threats.

-In this article, we will show you how to easily scan your WordPress site for potentially malicious code.
+In this article, we will guide you through the easy steps to scan your WordPress site for potentially malicious code so you can maintain a safe online environment for your users.

 How to scan your WordPress site for potentially malicious code